 Carbon nanotubes are utilised in these novel device architectures, as solution processable, flexible electrodes for photo-generated charge collection and transport.
-Further, inexpensive nanostructured material systems such as zinc oxide are also being explored for charge collection and transport to the electrodes.
+Inexpensive nanostructured material systems such as zinc oxide are also being explored for charge collection and transport to the electrodes.
 Laser nanostructured material systems are utilised for harnessing their optical properties to further improve these systems.

 The research is aimed at improving the efficiencies of solution processable thin film photovoltaics, while keeping the potential cost low in utilising printing technologies, which are on the verge of becoming a commercial reality, in a commercially relevant approach, applying large area photovoltaic mini-modules.

 We have also been innovating organic and polymer light-emitting diodes (OLEDs and PLEDs) by combining commercially available materials with novel carbon-based technologies, including carbon nanotubes and graphene.
 The addition of these novel materials to OLEDs/PLEDs can enhance brightness, device efficiency, and lifetime.